CodeboxIDE/codebox-docs/ide/offline.md

 ### Downloading files for offline uses

 When you open the IDE, it will automatically start downloading all your project in your local machine, this operation can take a few seconds or minutes according to the size of your project.
-This operation will also be run periodically to keep the local verison updated.
+This operation will also be run periodically to keep the local version updated.

 You can also manually run the download operation using the "Synchronize" menu.